Course Overview

 Optional courses:

 Optional modules vary from year to year.
 Please contact the programme director for the current year’s offerings.
 Some of the modules offered are listed below.
 Students must take six modules in total.
-The Writers' Seminar is compulsory, students may then take any five of the following modules—two from one semester and three from the other:
+The Writers' Seminar is compulsory, students may then take any five optional modules—two from one semester and three from the other

 Poetry Workshop.
 Students produce drafts sometimes in response to prompts or assignments from the workshop leader(s).
 These drafts are sometimes circulated for class discussion, with a view to improvement.
 By the end of the semester, students produce a number of complete poems and the class publishes a chapbook.